hailo-ai/Hailo-Application-Code-Examples/runtime/hailo-8/python/speech_recognition/README.md

 # Automatic Speech Recognition with Whisper model

-This application performs a speech-to-text transcription using OpenAI's *Whisper-tiny* and *Whisper-base* model on the Hailo-8/8L AI accelerator.
+This application performs a speech-to-text transcription using OpenAI's *Whisper-tiny* and *Whisper-base* model on the Hailo-8/8L/10H AI accelerators.

 ## Prerequisites